THE IMPORTANCE OF ORAL HYGIENE

 - Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring early gum disease under control.
 Use these in conjunction with brushing and flossing.

-Daily brushing and flossing will keep dental calculus, or tartar, to a minimum, but a professional cleaning will remove calculus in places your toothbrush and floss have missed.
+Daily brushing and flossing will keep dental calculus, or tartar, to a minimum, but a professional cleaning will remove tartar in places your toothbrush and floss have missed.
 This is why your visit to our office should be an important part of your ongoing process to prevent gum disease.